 Brown had his Tech jersey retired on Nov.
 20, 2002, during the West Virginia game.
 He was also inducted into the Virginia Sports Hall of Fame in April of 2013.

-A sixth-round draft pick of the Baltimore Ravens, Brown played seven seasons in the NFL and was a member of the Ravens’ Super Bowl XXXV championship team.
+A sixth-round draft pick of the Baltimore Ravens, the Lynchburg, Virginia, native played seven seasons in the NFL and was a member of the Ravens’ Super Bowl XXXV championship team.